francoishideyos/openrice_recommendator/PITCHME.md

 #### Data!
 <br>

-- Scrape all these data down
+- Scrape all these data down |
+- Before showing the data... |

 ---